awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.setting-capacity.md

 }
 ```

- The following example checks the same parameters as before the reboot\.
 The `innodb_buffer_pool_size` parameter has increased to its final size for an idle DB instance\.
 The `max_connections` parameter has increased to reflect a value derived from the maximum ACU value\.
 The formula that Aurora uses for `max_connections` causes an increase of 1,000 when the memory size doubles\.

 ```
 mysql> select @@innodb_buffer_pool_size;